Secure CheckoutPersonal information is secured with SSL technology.

-Dr. Christine Moore is currently the Vice President of Toxicology Research and Development for Immunalysis Corporation, a company specializing in the development, manufacture and distribution of immunoassay systems for testing drugs of abuse in various biological matrices.
+Dr. Christine M. Moore is the Vice President of Toxicology Research and Development for Immunalysis Corporation, a company specializing in the development, manufacture and distribution of immunoassay systems for testing drugs of abuse in various biological matrices.
 She is the Director of the laboratory where the National Roadside Survey biological specimens were analyzed for the 2005 pilot study and for the 2007 expanded project.
 Dr. Moore has a Bachelor of Science (Honors) degree in Applied Chemistry from the University of Salford, England (1985), a Master of Science degree in Forensic Science from the University of Strathclyde, Scotland (1986), and a Ph.D. in Forensic Toxicology from the University of Glasgow, Scotland (1989).
 She is Board Certified in Toxicological Chemistry by the American Board of Clinical Chemistry (DABCC), and is a Fellow of the Royal Society of Chemistry and the American Academy of Forensic Sciences.
 Christine is currently the President of the Society of Forensic Toxicologists (SOFT) and Vice-President of the Society of Hair Testing.
 She is a member of the International Association of Toxicologists (TIAFT), the American Association of Clinical Chemistry (AACC), the Research Society on Alcoholism (RSA), the California Association of Toxicologists (CAT), and the International Council on Alcohol, Drugs and Traffic Safety (ICADTS), where she is Co-Chair of the Ethanol Biomarker Committee.
 Additionally, she is Past-President of the Mid-West Association for Toxicology and Therapeutic Drug Monitoring (MATT) and is past Chair of the Toxicology Section of the American Academy of Forensic Sciences.
 She serves on the Editorial Board of the Journal of Analytical Toxicology and is a reviewer for several other journals.
 She currently has over 85 peer-reviewed publications regarding the analysis of drugs in biological matrices, including oral fluid, meconium and hair.

 Research for Immunalysis (Abbott), Pomona, CA, USA